hochstrasserio/wirecard/README.md

     ->setFailureUrl('http://example.com')
     ->setCancelUrl('http://example.com')
     ->setServiceUrl('http://example.com')
-    // Your callback controller for handling the result of the payment ->setConfirmUrl('http://example.com')
+    // Your callback controller for handling the result of the payment, you will
+    // receive a POST request at this URL ->setConfirmUrl('http://example.com')
     ->setConsumerUserAgent($_SERVER['HTTP_USER_AGENT'])
     ->setConsumerIpAddress($_SERVER['REMOTE_IP'])